-Spain's coronavirus death toll surpasses that of China
+Spain's coronavirus death toll overtakes China's

 The Bank of Spain said on Wednesday that there had been severe disruption on the economy since early March and a sharp contraction in consumer spending.

-Leaders of nine EU countries including Spain, France and Italy called on the bloc in a latter on Wednesday to agree on a “common debt instrument” to raise funds to support the health industry in combating the coronavirus, as well as the broader economies.

-Reporting By Clara-Laeila Laudette, Inti Landauro, Jesus Aguado and Belen Carreno; Writing by Sonya Dowsett, editing by Andrei Khalip and Angus MacSwan
+Reporting By Clara-Laeila Laudette, Inti Landauro, Jesus Aguado and Belen Carreno; Writing by Sonya Dowsett and Andrei Khalip; editing by Philippa Fletcher